GlobalFoundries CEO urges Europe to support chip manufacturing

 Speaking at an event in San Francisco on Tuesday, Ajit Manocha said he has tried to convince policymakers to invest more to stimulate chip manufacturing in Europe.

-Some local governments in the United States as well as countries in Asia have offered incentives to chipmakers as they plan where to build a new generation of fabrication plants, or fabs, expected to cost over $10 billion (6 billion pounds) each.
+Some local governments in the United States as well as countries in Asia have offered incentives to chipmakers as they plan where to build a new generation of fabrication plants, or fabs, expected to cost over $10 billion each.

 "This is a competitive world.
 If I go to Asia they'll roll out the red carpet for us, they'll do lots of subsidies.
 The State of New York does a good job," Manocha said.
 "Europe is not playing that role properly."